-- Students who graduate from teacher preparation programs will demonstrate 1. an acceptable level of content knowledge. - Students in teacher preparation programs will demonstrate an acceptable 2. level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction in a public school setting for an extended period of time during the student teaching experience. - Students in the Business Education program will report an adequate level of perceived competence in a variety of computer/technology applications, such as desktop publishing, multimedia applications, word processing, spreadsheets, databases, and presentation software.
+- Program graduates will demonstrate an acceptable level of content knowledge. - Program graduates will demonstrate an acceptable level of teaching competency in their major areas by planning, delivering, and assessing appropriate instruction in a public school setting for an extended period of time during the student teaching experience. - Program graduates will report an adequate level of perceived competence in a variety of computer and technology applications, such as desktop publishing, multimedia applications, word processing, spreadsheets, databases, and presentation software.